Parole: United Kingdom

-Since 2014 many of the probation and license monitoring functions have been carried out by private-sector "community rehabilitation companies" (CRCs) as well as the National Probation Service.
+From 2014 many of the probation and license monitoring functions were outsourced to private-sector "community rehabilitation companies" (CRCs) as well as the National Probation Service.
 In May 2019 the government announced that supervision of offenders, including supervision of offenders released on licence, would be re-nationalised.
 The decision was made following multiple criticisms of the system which led Chief probation inspector Dame Glenys Stacey to describe the system as "irredeemably flawed".

 United States

 Early history

 Penologist Zebulon Brockway introduced parole when he became superintendent of Elmira Reformatory in Elmira, New York.
 To manage prison populations and rehabilitate those incarcerated, he instituted a two-part strategy that consisted of indeterminate sentences and parole releases.
 This was significant in prison reform due to its implication that prisoners began their rehabilitation during incarceration, which would be recognizable by a parole board.
 It also provided newfound emphasis on prisoners' protection from cruel and unusual punishment.